nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Pull Image: Blink

-### 1. Launch GadgetCLI and Docker
+### 1. Open GadgetCLI and Docker

 Docker works hand in hand with GadgetCLI.
-Open and keep Docker running in the background as you work.
+Open and keep Docker running in the background as you work with GadgetCLI.

 ### 2. Connect Hardware

 Connect your board to your host computer via a USB cable.
-Make sure the board is flashed with GadgetOS before moving on.
-LINK

 {Pic of Dev Kit connected to host computer}